 By the year 2012, it is expected that the majority of all Internet traffic will be video content.
 Coupled with this is the increasing availability of Wireless Local Area Networks (WLANs) due to their ease of deployment, flexibility and reducing roll out costs.
 Unfortunately the contention based access mechanism utilised by IEEE 802.11 WLANs does not suit the non-uniform or bursty bandwidth profile of a video stream which can lead to a reduced quality of service (QoS) being experienced by the end-user.
 In 2005, the IEEE 802.11e protocol was ratified in an attempt to solve this emerging problem.
 It provides for an access prioritization mechanism based upon four separate traffic classes or access categories (ACs).
 Each AC is characterised by a set of access parameters that determine its level of access priority which is turn determines the amount of bandwidth available to it.
 Computer simulation studies have shown that AC prioritisation can yield significant improvements in the QoS delivered over a WLAN.
 However, these studies have been based upon the use of static access parameters for the ACs.
 In practice, this is not a viable solution owing to the dynamic and unpredictable nature of the operating conditions on WLANs.
 In this thesis, an experimental study of AC prioritisation based upon adaptive tuning of the access parameters is presented.
 This new approach to bandwidth provisioning for video streaming is shown to yield significant improvements in the QoS under a wide range of different operating conditions.
 For example, it is shown that by adaptively tuning the access control parameters in response to the network conditions, the number of video frames delivered that satisfy QoS requirements is more than doubled.

 Wallace, S.(2010) Development of a Quality of Service Framework for Multimedia Streaming Applications Masters dissertation.
-Dublin Institute of Technology. doi:10.21427/D7802F
+Technological University Dublin. doi:10.21427/D7802F